AaravJoshi03/React/React-Learning/Day-06-React-Forms-&-Controlled-Components/notes.md

 A controlled component is an input element whose value is controlled by React state instead of the browser.

-Instead of the browser storing the current input value, React stores it inside a state variable.
+Instead of the browser storing the current input value, React stores it inside a React state variable.

 Example: